 A volatile, high-voltage scorer from the off guard position, Reggie Miller was one of the supreme shooters of any era.
-With 2,560 made 3-pointers, he ended his career as the NBA’s greatest long range shooter.
-He poured in 25,279 points to finish his career in 12th place on league’s all-time scoring list.
+With 2,560 made 3-pointers, he ended his career as the NBA’s greatest long-range shooter.
+He poured in 25,279 points to finish his career in 12th place on the league’s all-time scoring list.

-Since his retirement, he’s been surpassed by Ray Allen as the NBA’s all-time 3-point king and has moved down several pegs on the all-time scoring list.
+Since his retirement, he’s been surpassed by Ray Allen and Stephen Curry as the NBA’s all-time 3-point king and has moved down several pegs on the all-time scoring list.
 Still, his legend looms large.

 Miller had a penchant for the spectacular clutch shot in gunslinger fashion that made him a feared and despised opponent.
 His heroic play down the stretch of games became known as “Miller Time.”